ProtoMAX®

 • Follow the maintenance instructions for equipment and accessories.

-• Keep the equipment in a well-lit work area.
+• Keep the equipment in a bright work area.

 • Keep visitors at a safe distance from the work area.